knewplay/course-vex-vrc-in-c/session2.md

 <!-- * Basic introduction to the concept of compiling - i.e. transforming C code into executable format.
 * Why compiling is necessary in C, unlike some other languages such as Python. -->
 * Compiling converts human-readable C code into machine code, allowing computers to execute it directly.
+* It is a big component of what makes C code so fast*

 ---